 After deciding on the workload that you are going to assign to your remote team, it is time to decide and think of the skills needed for each job.

-Recruiting a remote team is just like creating a regular department in your office.
+Building remote teams is just like creating a regular department in your office.
 You have to be certain that they are the right fit for your company and the tasks that they are going to take over.

 List down the specific skills and abilities that you are looking for in a remote team.
 This step will help you determine who to hire when reviewing applications.